dhillonfarms/randomCode/networking.md

     - If migrated to new VPC, it maintains its connection
     - Work with ASNs - 64512
     - If used with CloudHub, the VGW can help create a mesh network between on-prem sites without those sites having any physical dedicated connection provided that each site has unique ASN and each site is terminated at same VGW.
+    - VGW uses path selection to determine how to route traffic.
+Longest prefix is used first.
+If the prefixes are the same, the routes are prioritized as below with highest priority on the top:
+      - BGP propagated routes from DX
+      - Manually added static routes for Site to Site VPN
+      - BGP propagated routes from Site to Site VPN
+      - For matching prefixes where each Site to Site VPN uses BGP, the shortest path AS_PATH is preferred
+      - For matching AS_PATH, shortest MED is preferred
-  - Uses port 500 for communication between the VGW at AWS Side and the CGW at customer Side
+  - Uses UDP port 500 for communication between the VGW at AWS Side and the CGW at customer Side
+  - Uses UDP port 4500 for the NAT-T
+  - Ensure that IP protocol 50 or Encapsulating Security Payload (ESP) is allowed in the firewall to enable transmission of IPSec packets that contain encrypted network traffic.
   - Intead of VGW, we can use Transit GW as well
   - Only 1 VGW can be connected to a VPC at a time.
 ALso, 1 VGW can be connected to multiple CGWs.
   - Max bandwidth provided by VGW is 1.25 mbps.
 In case of multiple connections to CGW, the bandwidth gets divided.
 So in this case, TGW is a better option.